A comparison of nonlinear extensions to the ensemble Kalman filter: Gaussian Anamorphosis and Two-Step Ensemble Filters: Two-Step Bayesian Updating

 where the coefficients $\bm{\beta}_j$ are estimated using ordinary least squares.
 Polynomial regression is a simple example where $\phi_j(z) = z^j$, though polynomial regression is likely to prove unstable whenever any of the $z_i^+$ lies outside the range of the prior ensemble $z_i$.
 General linear models correspond to a conditional distribution of the form $\bm{X}|Z=z\sim\mathcal{N}(\bm{\mu}(z),\bm{\Sigma})$.
 The model could be updated by incorporating heteroscedasticity, i.e. by allowing the variance of $\bm{\eta}$ to be a function of $z$, which would update the conditional distribution to $\bm{X}|Z=z\sim\mathcal{N}(\bm{\mu}(z),\bm{\Sigma}(z))$.
 In a model incorporating heteroscedasticity, the residuals $\bm{\eta}_i$ would not be simply re-used in the update, but would instead require element-wise transformations of $\bm{\eta}_i$.
 A range of non-Gaussian conditional distributions could be accommodated by generalized linear models of the form

 where $\bm{g}$ is a vector link function, which must be invertible.
+The link function could be used, for example, to maintain bounds on the state variables.
 Extensions to heteroscedasticity and generalized linear models would require techniques more sophisticated than ordinary least squares to estimate the coefficients $\bm{\beta}_j$, but the overall two-step framework remains the same: \begin{enumerate} \item Estimate the unknown model coefficients $\bm{\beta}_j$ using the data in the prior ensemble \item Obtain samples $z_i^+$ from $Z|Y=y$ \item Obtain samples from the posterior using

 where, for a homoscedastic model, $\bm{\eta}_i^+=\bm{\eta}_i$. \end{enumerate} The methods of \cite{MCSB14,Anderson19,Anderson20} are aimed to replace linear regression in the second step with nonlinear transformations.
 Novel models for the second step of the two-step process are not explored further here.